Pierre Berton: Public intellectual

 In November 1964, Berton devoted an episode of his show to the youth culture of Britain, which had attracted worldwide attention following the success of the Beatles.
 In the episode, Berton unknowingly scored a scoop when he interviewed Mick Jagger and the other members of the newly formed Rolling Stones.
-When Berton asked Jagger about the charge that he was a bad influence on young people, he replied "I don't feel morally responsible for anyone".
-The show episode was credited with helping to popularise hairstyles and clothing associated with the mods and the rockers, the two major sub-cultures within the British culture at the time.
-In 1964, an episode of The Pierre Berton Show attracted national controversy, when Berton examined the subject of homosexuality, which was illegal in Canada at the time.
-Berton interviewed several American homosexuals (no Canadian gays were willing to appear on the show) about their lifestyles, which led to the CBC denying permission for that episode to being aired again after receiving a flood of complaints.
-Like many other journalists, Berton was interested in the "Banks affair" scandal, concerning an American gangster, Hal C. Banks, who with the support of the Canadian government had been allowed to take over the Communist-dominated Seafarers International Union in 1949.
-The way that Banks had operated as a sort of state-sanctioned criminal who had been allowed to engage in many acts of violence was immensely controversial at the time.
-In an episode aired on 22 November 1964, Berton pressed the Prime Minister, Lester B. Pearson, about the Banks affair, leading Pearson to admit that Banks had been a major campaign donator to the Liberal Party in the 1950s, which Pearson had denied up until that time.
-Starting in December 1964, Berton started to broadcast a Christmas special on his TV show from his home in Kleinburg covering how he and his family celebrated Christmas.
+When Berton asked Jagger about the charge that he was a bad influence on young people, he replied, "I don't feel morally responsible for anyone".
+The episode was credited with helping to popularize hairstyles and clothing associated with the mods and rockers, the two major sub-cultures within British culture at the time.
+In 1964, an episode of The Pierre Berton Show attracted national controversy when Berton examined the subject of homosexuality, which was illegal in Canada at the time.
+Berton interviewed several American homosexuals (no Canadian gays were willing to appear on the show) about their lifestyles, but the CBC would not air the episode again after receiving a flood of complaints.
+Like many journalists, Berton was interested in the "Banks affair", concerning an American gangster, Hal C. Banks, who, with the support of the Canadian government, had been allowed to take over the Communist-dominated Seafarers International Union in 1949.
+The way that Banks had operated as a sort of state-sanctioned criminal who had been allowed to engage in many acts of violence was immensely controversial.
+In an episode aired on 22 November 1964, Berton pressed Prime Minister Lester B. Pearson about the Banks affair, leading Pearson to admit that Banks had been a major campaign donor to the Liberal Party in the 1950s, which Pearson had denied up until that time.
+Starting in December 1964, Berton started to broadcast a Christmas special on his TV show from his home in Kleinburg, covering his family's celebration of Christmas.